Should I Interview for a Job I Don’t Want?

 Say Yes to Your Next Job Interview

+You’ll need a strong professional resume that clearly showcases your value before you get an interview opportunity.
 When you’re presented with an opportunity to interview for a job, just remember it’s an opportunity to interview—not an actual job offer.

 That may seem like an obvious statement, but it’s worth mentioning.
 So many of the clients we see wonder if they should “waste their time” interviewing for a job because they aren’t sure they’d want it in the first place.